Kreeblah/SidewinderToUSBV2/README.md

     FLASH_SIZE_KB = 32
     BOOT_SECTION_SIZE_KB = 4

-At that point, if you have the AVR GCC toolchain installed properly, running `make` should go through the build and generate a file named `BootloaderCDC.hex` which you can flash as your bootloader.
+At that point, if you have the AVR GCC toolchain installed properly, running `make` should go through the build and generate a file named `BootloaderCDC.hex` which you can flash as your bootloader using an ISP.